A survey on Adversarial Recommender Systems: from Attack/Defense strategies to Generative Adversarial Networks: Introduction

 \begin{enumerate} \item The era focused on maximizing/enhancing the recommendation accuracy and beyond-accuracy; \item The post neural era, the transition era from classical learning to adversarial machine learning. \end{enumerate}

 \textbf{Accuracy maximization and beyond-accuracy enhancement era.} In this era, the main effort of research and practitioner-scholars was concentrated on the \dquotes{golden objective} of \textit{maximizing recommendation accuracy}.
 Consequently, machine-learned models tend to use any available signal in the data to reach this goal, even though some of the data contained noise as the results of users' misoperations.
-We distinguish between three classes of CF techniques in this era: (i) classical non-neural CF era, (ii) domain/task-dependent CF era and, (iii) deep neural CF era, each described in the following.
+We distinguish between two classes of CF techniques in this era: (i) classical non-neural CF, (ii) deep neural CF, each described in the following.

 \begin{itemize} \item \textbf{Classical non-neural CF.} The starting of this era dates back to the 1990s and is still progressing.
 Over these three decades, the study on CF methods has been the subject of active research by the RS community resulting in a diverse set of models and evaluation measures to assess the effectiveness of these models.
 We can classify these CF approaches based on various dimensions.
 For example, from a \textit{learning paradigm} perspective, CF models can be classified according to (i) \textit{memory-based CF} and (ii) \textit{model-based CF} models, in which the former category makes recommendation based on the similarity of users-user interactions (i.e., user-based neighborhood model) or item-item interactions (i.e., item-based neighborhood model) while the latter category predicts users' feedback of unseen items using latent factor models such as matrix-factorization (MF)~\cite{DBLP:journals/computer/KorenBV09}.
 From the \textit{model training} perspective, it is possible to categorize these models based on the loss functions employed according to (i) \textit{point-wise} loss where the goal is to optimize towards a predefined ground-truth (e.g., matrix factorization approach based on SVD), (ii) \textit{pairwise ranking loss} where the goal is to optimize personalized ranking (e.g., matrix factorization based on BPR) and (iii) \textit{list-wise} loss where the objective is to reflect the distance between the reference list and the output list ~\cite{DBLP:conf/recsys/ShiLH10}.